-The problem is when you have multiple pivot tables.
-You need to spend one second to refresh each pivot table.
+When you have multiple pivot tables and you have to spend one second to refresh each pivot table.

-"Refresh All" button is a simple and easy way refresh all the pivots tables in the workbook with single click.
+"Refresh All" button is a simple and easy way refresh all the pivots tables in a workbook with single click.

-Go to Data Tab → Connections → Refresh All.
+All you need to do it is Go to Data Tab ➜ Connections ➜ Refresh All.

 If you want to refresh all pivot tables on opening a workbook, you can use following steps to make one time to set up for that.